20akshay00/20akshay00/README.md

-### Hi there 👋 I am a fifth year student pursuing a BS-MS degree in Physics at IISER Mohali.
+### Hi there 👋 I am a first year PhD student at [QuantumGroup@UGent](quantumghent.github.io/).

 I enjoy implementing computational models of physical phenomena and creating interactive simulations.
-Currently I'm working on my MS thesis with [Dr. Sanjeev Kumar](https://www.iisermohali.ac.in/awards-recognitions/dps/dr-sanjeev-kumar) and [Prof. Tilman Pfau's group](https://www.pi5.uni-stuttgart.de/institute/team/) broadly involving quantum simulations using ultracold atoms trapped in optical lattices.

 <!--
 **20akshay00/20akshay00** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.